chaoss/grimoirelab-sirmordred/README.md

 Note that you can omit the `mariadb` section in case you have MySQL/MariaDB already installed in your system.

 #### docker-compose (with SearchGuard)
+Note: For accessing Kibiter and/or creating indexes login is required, the `username:password` is `admin:admin`.
 ```
 elasticsearch:
   restart: on-failure:5